stronnag/mwptools/docs/manual/docs/mwp-in-Windows-11---WSL-G.md

 Note: `/etc/sudoers` (via `visudo`) was edited to allows the WSL user to run commands as root without asking for a password.

-Then it was just a case of cloning the mwp repository and following mwp's instructions (`mwptools/docs/debian-ubuntu-dependencies.txt`), to install the dependencies, thusly:
+Then it was just a case of cloning the mwp repository and following mwp's instructions (`mwptools/docs/debian-ubuntu-dependencies.txt`), to install the dependencies, this is available as an executable script thusly:

-    cp mwptools/docs/debian-ubuntu-dependencies.txt /tmp/u.sh
-    chmod +x /tmp/u.sh
-    # edit /tmp/u.sh for any optional items ...
-    sudo /tmp/u.sh Y # "Y" bypasses interactive query / responses
+    sudo mwptools/docs/debinstall.sh -y # "-y" bypasses interactive query / responses

 Then build and install mwp and optionally the blackbox tools (as `mwptools/docs/debian-ubuntu-dependencies.txt`).
 [Build documentation](https://github.com/stronnag/mwptools/wiki/Building-with-meson-and-ninja).